-A total of 19 (18 with Chesham removed from 2021-22) sites have been assessed as potentially having an impact on a surface waterbody hence included in the AIM list.
-Seven sources have been subject to sustainability reductions as of 1 April 2018 (three of them resulted in full cessation, to zero DO) and so the post-reduction abstraction rates for the remainder four sources are considered for this assessment period.
+A total of 18 sites have been assessed as potentially having an impact on a surface waterbody hence included in the AIM list.
+Seven sources have been subject to sustainability reductions as of 1 April 2018 (three of them resulted in full cessation, to zero Deployable Output - DO) and so the post-reduction abstraction rates for the remainder four sources are considered for this assessment period.
 In addition, a voluntary sustainability reduction was implemented as of September 2020 at Chesham.
-Further sustainability reductions are planned for implementation in late AMP7.
+Since the source was switched off, we have removed it from the AIM assessment going forward.
+Further sustainability reductions on other sources are planned for implementation in late AMP7.
 The remaining ten sources have either an operating agreement in place (i.e. augmentation scheme) or other licence condition or have previously been under National Environment Programme (NEP) investigation.

 In order to calculate the trigger and abstraction baseline, the AIM Taskforce guidelines have been followed.
 Based on these, the AIM trigger is set based on a specific environmental trigger identified through the Environment Agency's (EA) RSA assessments, NEP investigations or other EIA work.
 Q95 flows have been adopted as the best indicator of low flow conditions below which AIM should operate.
 Alternatively for five of the sources, the triggers adopted were either specified as a licence condition or based on an operating agreement.
 In the majority of cases, the potentially impacted surface water body is the river, so the trigger was set at the downstream gauging station that is considered to be representative of the groundwater catchment.
 There are exceptions to this, where a groundwater level trigger has been used instead, due to better representation of the aquifer baseline conditions and the absence of a gauging station.
-Where the Q95 or Q70 values have been used, these were adopted from the Centre of Ecology and Hydrology as published on their website in July 2016.
+Where the Q95 or Q70 values have been used, these were adopted from the UK Centre of Ecology and Hydrology as published on their website1 in July 2016.